 The normal requirement for postgraduate studies is a good first degree in a related subject.
 However students aged over 21 with other relevant experience and/or training may be admitted subject to interview.

 Sarum College MA students are eligible to purchase an NUS card, now called TOTUM which offers student discounts in the UK and internationally.

 Please note our MA courses are undergoing revalidation during the 2020-2021 academic year.
 This is process by which the College and the University review the course offer to assess the quality and standards.
 Revalidation sometimes leads to programme changes beginning in the 2021-2022 academic year.

 Auditing MA Modules

-All postgraduate course modules are open to everyone, so you may enrol on any MA module as an “auditor” without registering for an accredited programme such as the full MA.
-An auditor participates in a module in exactly the same way as students on the MA, but does not prepare an essay at the end of it.
+All postgraduate course modules are open to everyone, so you may enrol on any module as an “auditor” without registering for an accredited programme such as the full MA.
+An auditor participates in a module in exactly the same way as students earning a degree, but does not prepare an essay at the end of it.

 For more information and Q&As, see our auditing modules page.

 Sarum collaborates with our validating partner, the University of Winchester, to supervise research degrees.